By Tom Dunlop, CEO, Summize.

 By comparison, 80% of businesses around the world use at least one SaaS (Software-as-a-Service) solution.
 With that significant figure in mind, can we really be surprised that more people than ever are now experiencing ‘tech fatigue?

 Since the pandemic, this phenomenon has spread dramatically as companies adopted technology to continue trading.
 Video calls and virtual meetings are now the norm, and team collaboration platforms are commonplace.
 But with our whole lives dominated by technology, receiving Zoom invites began to fill many of us with dread.
+Opting for a virtual office is about more than just convenience; it’s also about making a wise business decision.

 In fact, it has been shown that in-person meetings are still incredibly important.
 They create stronger relationships between colleagues, and they improve communication and attention.
 Although tech is seen as a purely digital approach, perhaps it shouldn’t be.
 Like the hybrid approach to office working, now championed as a favoured approach for most businesses, the same approach could be argued for the evaluation and sales process when purchasing new tech.